ElenaWilliams/Projects/Statistics/README.md

 ```

-**d** Testing variables on homogenity of variances using Bartlett's test
+### 2.5.
+Testing variables on homogenity of variances using Bartlett's test

 Finally, I have checked the data on homogeneity of variances using Bartlett's test.
 Proteins IL.6 and CSF.1 have shown a significant P-value at 0.05 level.
 For these variables the variance is not homogeneous and correction is needed.